amdmh/amdmh.github.io/_posts/2019-01-05-finding_donors.md

 ###  Supervised Learning Models
-**The following are some of the supervised learning models that are currently available in** [`scikit-learn`](http://scikit-learn.org/stable/supervised_learning.html) **that you may choose from:**
-- Gaussian Naive Bayes (GaussianNB)
-- Decision Trees
-- Ensemble Methods (Bagging, AdaBoost, Random Forest, Gradient Boosting)
-- K-Nearest Neighbors (KNeighbors)
-- Stochastic Gradient Descent Classifier (SGDC)
-- Support Vector Machines (SVM)
-- Logistic Regression

 ### Question 2 - Model Application
 List three of the supervised learning models above that are appropriate for this problem that you will test on the census data.
 For each model chosen